 There is currently a shortage of fully accessible accommodation within the Worthing and Adur districts and consideration given to setting up suitable facilities could offer you a key business opportunity.
 You may also wish to consider obtaining accreditation for your facilities as part of the National Accessible Scheme.

 The Tourism Department of Adur & Worthing Councils promotes the whole area as a visitor destination under the VisitWorthing brand.
 Opportunities are available for quality assessed (inspected/star rated) businesses to advertise on an annual basis.

-The Worthing, the Sussex Coast & the South Downs Visitor Guide is produced annually.
-Approximately 25,000 Visitor Guides are distributed to local and national Tourist Information Centres and advertised as part of a national marketing campaign to attract visitors to the area.
+The Worthing, the Sussex Coast & the South Downs Visitor Guide is produced bi-annually.
+Approximately 50,000 Visitor Guides are distributed to local and national Tourist Information Centres and advertised as part of a national marketing campaign to attract visitors to the area.

 The VisitWorthing website is the offocial tourism website for the Adur & Worthing District.
 It receives in excess of 250,000 unique hits a year.
 It offers advertisers a detailed listing with all sorts of information about their business including images and web links.
 It offers the opportunity for businesses to maximise their booking potential by updating room/ unit availability.
 If you have missed the opportunity to advertise in the current visitor Guide, you can take an interim website advert which would enable you to receive the benefits of working with VisitWorthing.